7 ways to make sure a moving company is legitimate

 "Rogue movers" are disreputable companies that claim to offer moving services,but in reality they exist to prey on individuals and families.
 In a common scenario, someone posing as a moving company representative asks for payment up front, then holds their belongings hostage by claiming additional fees are owed.
 If they don't pay, the movers may unpack their belongings and leave them on the street or sell them off.
 At the very worst, rogue movers have been known to drive away and disappear with everything on their truck.
 Here are simple ways to avoid moving scams.

 1. Don’t make any payments up front.

-A legitimate moving company won't ask for payment up front.
-Rogue movers will ask for a deposit or sometimes even full payment before handling any of your belongings.
+When moving within the United States, a legitimate moving company won't ask for payment up front.
+Rogue domestic movers will ask for a deposit or sometimes even full payment before handling any of your belongings.